Drama school: Funding

-In 1833, actress Frances Maria Kelly managed the Royal Strand Theatre where she funded and operated a dramatic school, the earliest record of a drama school in England.
-In 1840 she financed the building of the Royalty Theatre in Soho which opened as Miss Kelly's Theatre and Dramatic School.
-In the UK The Conference of Drama Schools comprises Britain's 22 leading Drama Schools.
-CDS exists to strengthen the voice of the member schools, to set and maintain the highest standards of training within the vocational drama sector, and to make it easier for prospective students to understand the range of courses on offer and the application process.
-Founded in 1969, the 22 member schools offer courses in Acting, Musical Theatre, Directing and Technical Theatre training.
-Graduates of CDS courses are currently working on stage, in front of the camera and behind the scenes in theatres and studios across Britain.
-In September 2016, Midlands Academy of Musical Theatre opened in Birmingham.
-Offering West End quality training in Musical Theatre to students aged 18+, and with the same or better opportunities as many London drama schools, they offer a regional option for prospective drama school students.
-In 2012 it was merged with the National Council for Drama Training to create a single national authority Drama UK responsible for both the provision of Drama Training and accreditation of official courses.
-In 2017 Drama UK was replaced by the Federation of Drama Schools.

 In the UK, funding varies from drama school to drama school.
 Historically drama schools were not part of the mainstream academic system, and therefore were not funded on the same basis as universities.
 Some drama schools are now part of a university, such as Guildhall School of Music and Drama, which is part of the City University of London, and Rose Bruford College of Theatre and Performance, which is part of the University of Manchester, and these tend to charge similar tuition fees to universities.
 Student loans, drama awards and scholarships may help to provide students with their funding.
 The most prominent funding scheme for performing arts education in the UK are the Dance and Drama Awards.
 This is a government scheme which subsidises the training offered at a selection of the leading performing arts schools in the fields of dance, drama, musical theatre and stage management.